microsoftgraph/group-membership-management/README.md

     Infrastructure folder contains all the ARM templates, it has separate folders for data and compute resources, which in turn have a parameters folder.

+    Note:
+    Currently `<SolutionAbbreviation>` default value is 'gmm' to change this see `solutionAbbreviation` variable in vsts-cicd.yml file.

 -   ### Pushing GMM code to your repository

     In order to push GMM code to your repository see [Manually import a repo](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops#manually-import-a-repo) documentation.